Obec gives nod for casual attire in all schools

 The move was announced after "Bad Students", a group of students pushing for education reforms, called on students to wear casual outfits on the first day of the new school term, as part of a wider civil disobedience campaign.

-The group is known to have members in many schools, including Samsen Wittayalai, Triam Udom Suksa, Suankularb Wittiyalai Rangsit, Benjamarachalai, Chonratsadorn Umrung, Horwang and Khon Kaen Wittayayon schools.
+The group is known to have members in many schools, including Samsenwittayalai, Triam Udom Suksa, Suankularb Wittayalai Rangsit, Benjamarachalai, Chonratsadorn Umrung, Horwang and Khon Kaen Wittayayon schools.

-Mr Amporn said that Obec believes the Education Ministry’s regulation on student uniforms does not violate student rights.
+Mr Amporn said that Obec believes the Education Ministry's regulation on student uniforms does not constitute a violation of student rights.

 Instead, he said, compliance with such regulations will help students develop discipline, so they can be responsible for themselves and in society.